SemTalkOnline/SemTalkOnline/Image Manager.md

 ## Working With the Image Manager

-**Tools - Customize - Image Manager** lists all existing images.
-New images can be created using the Image Manager but those images will only exist in the currently opened Diagram.
-If the new image needs to be available for all modeling needs, select the “Apply to files” icon in the Image Manager pull-down menu.
+**Tools - Customize - Image Manager** lists all existing **Images**. **New Images** can be created using the **Image Manager** but those images will only exist in the currently opened **Diagram**.

+If the new Image needs to be available for all modeling needs, select the **Apply to files** icon in the Image Manager pull-down menu.
 Only then are the images embedded in the model.

-This ensures that images can first be created and checked before they have any effect on the model file size.
-Images can also be removed centrally from the file by clicking "Delete from file" in the Image Manager pull-down menu.
+This ensures that an **Image** can first be created and checked before it has any effect on the model file size.
+Images can also be removed centrally in the **Image Manager - Delete from file** pull-down menu.

-Images that are embedded in the file have a check mark in the File column.
-New images can be added or edited using the “New” or ‘Edit’ buttons in the menu bar.
+**Images** embedded in a File have a check mark in the File column.
+New images can be added or edited using the **New** or **Edit** buttons in the menu bar.
 An **Image** entry always consists of an **ID**, i.e., a unique name, and the image content in the **Image** field.
-This can be either a URL or the base64-converted character string of an image.
+This can be either a URL or the base64-converted character string of an Image.

-If multiple base64-embedded images are used, keep an eye on the size of the images.
+If multiple **base64-embedded images** are used, keep an eye on the size of the images.
 The more images that are stored in the model file, the larger the file size.
-Large files lead to longer loading times.
+Large files take longer to load.
 Problems can also arise when exporting the model to a publication database.
 Because of these restrictions, the file size for export is limited to approximately 10 Mb.
 SemTalk Online will display a warning message in the Image Manager if the file size exceeds 7 Mb.
-If you do not intend to export to a publication database, you can ignore the warning.
+If you do not intend to export the model to a publication database, you can ignore the warning.

 # Convert Images to base64